BD2KGenomics/cgcloud/core/README.rst

 the terminology is confusing) but also uploads it to S3, see next paragraph for an explanation.
 The name of the key pair in EC2 will be set to your IAM user account name.
 In S3 the public key will be stored under its fingerprint.

+If cgcloud complains that the ``Private key file is encrypted``, your private key is probably encrypted with a passphrase (as it should).
+You need to add the key to the SSH agent via ``ssh-add`` which should prompt you for the passphrase.
+On Mac OS X this can be made more convenient by running ``ssh-add -K`` or ``ssh-add -K /path/to/private/key`` once.
+This will automatically add the key to the agent every time you log in.
+The passphrase will be stored in OS X's key chain so won't have to enter it again.

 Note: Importing your key pair using the EC2 console is not equivalent to ``cgcloud register-key`` .
 In order to be able to manage key pairs within a